Graph Analysis Using a GPU-based Parallel Algorithm: Quantum Clustering: Related works

 \subsection{Partition Clustering}

 Partition Clustering divides the graph into multiple subgraphs, and each subgraph contains nodes belonging to the same class.
 This method is usually implemented using spectral clustering methods, such as spectral clustering based on the Laplacian matrix.
-Spectral clustering can handle clusters with non-convex and irregular shapes, and is robust to noisy data, so it has high application value in practice.
-In lately work use a new version of the spectral cluster, named Attributed Spectral Clustering (ASC), ASC use the Topological and Attribute Random Walk Affinity Matrix (TARWAM) as a new affinity matrix to calculate the similarity between nodes\citep{berahmand2022novel}
+Spectral Clustering can effectively handle clusters with non-convex and irregular shapes and is robust in the presence of noisy data, making it highly practical. in practice.
+In lately work \citep{berahmand2022novel} use a new version of the spectral cluster, named Attributed Spectral Clustering (ASC), ASC use the Topological and Attribute Random Walk Affinity Matrix (TARWAM) as a new affinity matrix to calculate the similarity between nodes.